OpenRTMFP/Cumulus/README.md

     port=1985
 	keepAlivePeer=10
 	keepAliveServer=15
+	auth.whitelist=true

 If this configuration file doesn't exist, default values will be used.

 ### CumulusLib

-CumulusService is almost a empty project, it includes just a main.cpp file which uses all CumulusLib API.
+CumulusService is almost a empty project, and all CumulusLib usage is included in main.cpp file.
 Looks its file content is still the best way to learn to play with ;-)

 A brief overview: